miguelalarcos/xdatetime/README.md

 ```

 Note that the pair *formid* and *name* has to be unique in the whole app.
 The name attribute is the object attribute you are displaying.

+The widget is DST aware.
+If you navigate to a date-time which is a repetition (e.g. Spain 25-10-2015 repetition of 02:30), the color of the time will be red.
+Of course date-time will be returned always as a Date object from UTC moment.

+In the examples folder you have a working example and a battery of tests with ```Jasmine```.